top of page

 “But the fish also eat their own kind, and we must eat as well,” replied a man.

 “Yes!” shouted the humans, rallying behind one another.
-They were all screaming their concerns to Shao, speaking over each other; worried about their livelihoods and asking how their children will be fed.
+They were all yelling their concerns to Shao, speaking over each other— worried for their livelihoods and asking how their children will be fed.

 One man suggested, “Shao, you must reason with them.”

-Shao replied, “I shall speak to the fish again.”
+Shao responded with, “I shall speak to the fish again.”

-So, Shao returned to the fish in the sea and told them, “The humans need to eat fish to survive.”
+When Shao returned to the fish in the sea, he told them, “The humans need to eat fish to survive.”

-To which a fish replied, “The humans are greedy, they not only over hunt us for food, but for sport as well.
+Furious, a fish claimed, “The humans are greedy, they not only over hunt us for food, but for sport as well.
 They sell us by the masses for their own gain.
 And while their homes and children grow fat, we are dying.
 Won’t you help us?”

-None can lie to Shao nor disobey Shao’s commands, so the humans replied, “Yes, it’s true.”
+None can lie to Shao nor disobey Shao’s commands, so the humans confessed, “Yes, it’s true.”

-Shao spoke with command, “I have decided that—”
+Shocked, Shao voiced the new command, “I have decided that—”

 The humans looked to one another for answers.
-Then one of them came up with a clever idea and quickly spoke, “Before you make up your mind, let us come visit you with a gift.”
+Then, one of them came up with a clever idea, “Before you make up your mind, let us pay you a visit you with a gift.”

 “Very well,” said Shao, deciding to grant them more time.

 Days later, the humans visited Shao with an attractive looking gift.
-It was a meal, prepared to perfection; laid on a bed of steamed rice and inside a woven basket.
+A meal prepared to perfection— resting on a bed of steamed rice, cradled inside a woven basket.
 As Shao held the dish, the rising steam filled the air with a savory smell so captivating that Shao could barely hold a humble posture.
-Shao ate the entire meal, leaving nothing behind.
+Shao finished the entire meal, leaving not a single grain behind.

 The humans felt confident as one of them asked Shao, “Did you like the food?”